New Market Mechanisms

 Perspectives - innovative thinking on future market based mechanisms

-Possible design options for new market mechanisms
+Possible design options for future market-based mechanisms

-Perspectives support for new market mechanisms
+Perspectives' support for future market-based mechanisms

 While FMM are widely discussed, many details in their design are still evolving and need further clarification.
 Essential design questions related to FMM are being worked on by Perspectives.
 These subjects include: